Blinkit Business Model: How it Works and Makes Money

 Delivery Fees: Charges on low-value or priority orders; free delivery above minimum thresholds.

-Subscription / Priority Services: Premium plans offering faster delivery or reduced fees.
+Subscription / Priority Services: Premium plans offering reduced delivery charges, exclusive offers, and faster slots — generating predictable recurring revenue.

 Scale Economies & Dark Store Optimization: Higher utilization reduces per-order costs, improving margins.